nhado401/ECE-133A---Applied-Numerical-Computing/README.md

 # ECE-133A---Applied-Numerical-Computing
 This is the set of all programs and functions that I wrote in ECE 133A class taught by Professor Lin Yang in Winter 2022 at UCLA.

+There are some important notes:

-Some of them need to load the data file provided in class or posted on Professor Lieven Vandenberghe's website.
+1) Some of them can be run only with the data files provided in class or posted publicly on Professor Lieven Vandenberghe's website.
+2) Some of them have been implemented as a result of my derivations.
+In this case, if you want to look at the derivations explicitly, you can always send me an email.